ibm-cloud-docs/BlockStorage/faqs.md

 {: support}

 The default limit for the number of authorizations per block volume is eight.
 This means that up to 8 hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} LUN.
 Customers who use {{site.data.keyword.blockstorageshort}} in their VMware deployment can request the authorization limit to be increased to 64.
 To request a limit increase, contact your sales representative or raise a [Support case](https://{DomainName}/unifiedsupport/cases/add){: external}.

+Bear in mind that if multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
+{: note}

 ## Our compute hosts have multiple network cards with different IP addresses for network redundancy and expanded bandwidth.
 How can we authorize them all to access the same Storage volume?
 {: #authsubnets}